8. 7 Randomised, double-blind, placebo-controlled trials

 One common type of control group is to use a placebo.

-In the example above, all patients get the best treatment with or without the new drug.
+In the example above, all participants get the best treatment with or without the new drug.

 If, for example, this is a new HIV drug and the best treatment already includes 3 active drugs, then it could be difficult to see any difference between the new drug and the placebo, because both groups will already do very well.